-PHILADELPHIA (KYW Newsradio) — The slavery exhibits on Independence Mall have been removed from the President’s House.
+PHILADELPHIA (KYW Newsradio) — The City of Philadelphia has filed a lawsuit against the Trump administration over the removal of slavery exhibits at the President's House on Independence Mall.
 Videos online show members of the National Park Service removing plaques on Thursday afternoon.

-In a statement, Congressman Brendan Boyle blamed the Trump Administration for the plaque removals.
+The removal has brought outrage from community members and local elected officials.
+In a statement, Congressman Brendan Boyle blamed the Trump administration for the plaque removals.

 “This is absolutely unacceptable,” he said.
 “I am proud of our country and the ideals on which it was founded, and telling the full truth about our history, both the good and the bad, is essential to preserving those ideals.”

-He went on to say that the National Park Service faces budget cuts ahead of the nation’s 250th celebration — a lot of which will center on Philadelphia — and the administration “should be strengthening these historic sites, not censoring them to erase the past.”
+He went on to say that the National Park Service faces budget cuts ahead of the nation’s 250th celebration — a lot of which will center on Philadelphia — and the administration “should be strengthening these historic sites, not censoring them to erase the past.

 “Philadelphia and the entire country deserve an honest accounting of our history, and this effort to hide it is wrong,” Boyle said.